JanX2/Swift-DFT-Example/README.md

-# Swift-FFT-Example
+# Swift-DFT-Example

-Example Usage of the Fourier-Transform using Apple's Accelerate Framework in Swift, including a Bandpass Filter.
-This is more intendended as an example on how to use both forward and backward FFT, and how to apply a bandpass filter inbetween these steps.
-Evenly sampled values are assumed with an underlying framerate (i.e. FPS) for the bandpass filter to work.
+Example usage of the Discrete Fourier Transform (DFT) functions in Apple's Accelerate framework written in Swift, including a bandpass filter.
+This is more intendended as an example on how to use both forward and inverse DFT, and how to apply a bandpass filter in between these steps.
+Evenly sampled values are assumed with an underlying samplerate for the bandpass filter to work.
 Both phase and magnitudes are calculated and bandpassed, as well as the values themselves.

 ## Compatibility

-Tested with Swift 3 and Xcode 8.3.1.
+Tested with Swift 5 and Xcode 12.4.